Football clubs

 1906 - 1907

 Hastings & St Leonards Amateurs were established in 1906 following the merger of Hastings & St Leonards and St Leonards United.
-The club took on the identity of the east end club, playing in red and blue and were given permission by the professional club to use the Central Ground.
-The side entered the East Sussex League ahead of the 1906-07 season but disbanded after one season.
+The club adopted the identity of the east-end side, playing in red and blue, and received permission from the professional club to use the Central Ground.
+They entered the East Sussex League for the 1906–1907 season but disbanded after just one year.

 1913 - 1914

-For information about the club named Hastings & St Leonards Amateurs between 1913 - 1914 read the history of St Leonards Amateurs.
+For details about the club during this period, see the history of St Leonards Amateurs.

 1921 - 1976

-For information about the club referred to as Hastings & St Leonards Amateurs between 1921 - 1976 read the history of Hastings United.
+For information on the club referred to as Hastings & St Leonards Amateurs in this era, see the history of Hastings United.

 Hastings & St Leonards Athletic